Amsterdam/signals/docs/topics/signalen-and-standard-for-public-code.md

 ## [Document your objectives](https://standard.publiccode.net/criteria/document-objectives.html)

-- [ ]
+- [ ] compliant with this criterion.

 Requirement | meets | links and notes
 -----|-----|-----
 The codebase MUST contain documentation of its objectives – like a mission and goal statement – that is understandable by designers and developers so that they can use or contribute to the codebase. |  | See signalen.org and [technical goals](https://github.com/Amsterdam/signals/blob/master/docs/topics/application-design.md).
-The codebase SHOULD contain documentation on its objectives understandable by policy makers and management. | |
+The codebase SHOULD contain documentation of its objectives understandable by policy makers and management. | |
 The codebase MAY contain documentation of its objectives for the general public. | |

 ## [Document your code](https://standard.publiccode.net/criteria/documenting.html)

-- [ ]
+- [ ] compliant with this criterion.

 Requirement | meets | links and notes
 -----|-----|-----
-All of the functionality of your codebase – policy as well as source – MUST be described in language clearly understandable for those that understand the purpose of the code. | | The documentation is pretty scattered.
+All of the functionality of the codebase – policy as well as source – MUST be described in language clearly understandable for those that understand the purpose of the code. | | The documentation is pretty scattered.
-The documentation of your codebase MUST contain: a description of how to install and run the source code, examples demonstrating the key functionality. | | There are no docs for system administrators.
+The documentation of the codebase MUST contain: a description of how to install and run the source code, examples demonstrating the key functionality. | | There are no docs for system administrators.
 There is documentation on [helm-charts](https://github.com/Signalen/helm-charts), and developer documentation for [frontend](https://github.com/Signalen/frontend/blob/develop/README.md) and [backend](https://github.com/Signalen/backend/blob/master/README.md).
-The documentation of your codebase SHOULD contain: a high level description that is clearly understandable for a wide audience of stakeholders, like the general public and journalists, a section describing how to install and run a standalone version of the source code, including, if necessary, a test dataset, examples for all functionality. |  yes | Signalen.org website.
+The documentation of the codebase SHOULD contain: a high level description that is clearly understandable for a wide audience of stakeholders, like the general public and journalists, a section describing how to install and run a standalone version of the source code, including, if necessary, a test dataset, examples for all functionality. |  yes | Signalen.org website.
 There SHOULD be continuous integration tests for the quality of your documentation. | no | Link-checker does not check external links.
 Markdown in code repositories is not automatically checked.
-The documentation of your codebase MAY contain examples that make users want to immediately start using your codebase. | |
+The documentation of the codebase MAY contain examples that make users want to immediately start using the codebase. |  |
-You MAY use the examples in your documentation to test your code. | |
+You MAY use the examples in your documentation to test the code. |  |

 ## [Use plain English](https://standard.publiccode.net/criteria/understandable-english-first.html)

-- [ ]
+- [ ] compliant with this criterion.

 Requirement | meets | links and notes
 -----|-----|-----
 All code and documentation MUST be in English. | no | Some workflow contains Dutch states without English translation; If signalen.org is the source for some documentation (and not only a marketing asset), then it should be also available in English.
-Any translation MUST be up to date with the English version and vice-versa. | | See above There SHOULD be no acronyms, abbreviations, puns or legal/domain specific terms in the codebase without an explanation preceding it or a link to an explanation. | | Glossary needs expanding.
+Any translation MUST be up to date with the English version and vice versa. | | See above There SHOULD be no acronyms, abbreviations, puns or legal/domain specific terms in the codebase without an explanation preceding it or a link to an explanation. | | Glossary needs expanding.
 The name of the project or codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or branding. | yes | SIA --> Signalen
 Documentation SHOULD aim for a lower secondary education reading level, as recommended by the Web Content Accessibility Guidelines. | | Tech documentation will be harder, but a check on signalen.org is needed.